TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 What's happening here?

-• You define memory pointers for each collectible/stat as int[] arrays
+â€¢ You define memory pointers for each collectible/stat as int[] arrays

-• GetStatsAsDictionary() uses the enhanced ReadWithCache method for better performance
+â€¢ GetStatsAsDictionary() uses the enhanced ReadWithCache method for better performance

-• GetGameStatus() detects loading screens or main menu (implement based on your game's memory structure)
+â€¢ GetGameStatus() detects loading screens or main menu (implement based on your game's memory structure)

-• The base class now handles automatic updates, caching, and performance optimization
+â€¢ The base class now handles automatic updates, caching, and performance optimization

 ---